phill-holland/pacman/README.md

 <b>Pacman</b>

 This application allows the compilation and execution of a simple Java Clone of Pacman.

+It is a resurrection of an old Java Applet codebase!

 To run;

 <ul>